Guy-Falk/EthicalHacking/README.md

     -P = Port listening on.#
      # = IP Adress Encription Password

-This file will basically hide itself and load/reboot on windows startup, and wait for a connection via specified IP address and port number
+This payload will hide itself also will reload on windows startup, it will try to connect to specified IP via speciifed port every 30 seconds.

-File: ServicesHubRootHost.ino
-Description:-
-This file is compiled into firmware using Arduino IDE onto a Digispark ATTINY85 microchip.